rcc11/4chan-sounds-player/README.md

 - __Footer/Header/Row Contents__ - Custom display templates.
 See "Content Templates" below.
 - __Keybinds__ - Keyboard shortcuts can be assigned to control the player and playback.
 They can be always enabled, enabled only when the player is open, or disabled.
 - __Limit Post Width__ - Reduces the widths of posts that are next to the player so they're not hidden beneath it.
+- __Threads View Display__ - How the threads in the thread view are displayed.
 - __Pause on hide__ - Pauses the player when it's hidden.

 ## Content Templates